The Real Cost of a Missed Call

 - Callers who would have booked (50%): 4-5 per day

-Even if you cut these estimates in half, the numbers are still staggering.
-A practice losing $15,000-$20,000 per month to missed calls is not unusual.
+Even if you halve these estimates, the numbers are still staggering.
+A practice losing £11,000-£15,000 per month to missed calls is not unusual.
 It is the norm.

 How AI Receptionists Solve This